Taova/vue3-todolist/README.md

 # Todolist app

-A Vue 3 pet project implementing a simple Todo List to explore the framework’s core features:
+A Vue 3 pet project implementing a simple Todo List to explore updates:
 - reactivity,
 - components,
 - the Composition API,